-This Code of Conduct governs the actions and working relationships of Abengoa's employees, officers and directors with current and potential customers, fellow employees, competitors, government and self-regulatory agencies, the media, and anyone else with whom Abengoa has contact.
+This Code of Conduct governs the actions and working relationships of Abengoa's employees, officers and directors with current and potential customers, fellow employees, competitors, government bodies, the media, and anyone else with whom Abengoa has contact.
 These relationships are essential to the continued success of Abengoa.
 When this Code of Conduct refers to "Abengoa", it includes Abengoa, S.A. and each of its subsidiaries.